Jump to Recipe

 - Preheat oven to 300 degrees F. Line a small baking sheet with parchment paper.

 - Make the toasted milk meringue.
 Spread the dry milk powder on the prepared baking sheet and toast in the oven for 5-6 minutes or until golden brown, stirring halfway through.
 Remove from the oven and pulse the powder in a spice grinder until finely ground.
 Set aside.

 - Combine 1 cup sugar with ½ cup water in a medium saucepot over high heat.
 Bring the sugar water mixture to a boil, then reduce the heat and continue to simmer until it reaches 240 degrees F. Stir in the toasted milk powder.

 - Meanwhile, whip the 4 egg whites with cream of tartar in the bowl of a stand mixer on medium speed until soft peaks form, about 2 minutes.
 Slowly add the hot sugar mixture to the egg whites while the machine is on.
 Increase the speed to high and continue to beat the eggs until stiff peaks form, about 3-4 minutes.

-- Spoon the meringue on top of the pie - you will have extra meringue left over.
+- Spoon the meringue on top of the pie.
 Create a design using the back of a spoon, then torch the meringue with a blowtorch.
 Slice the pie and serve.